Standard ACL Configuration Commands Explained

 Implementing the ACL

-We will apply this ACL to GigabitEthernet 0/2 in the outward direction.
-This is the last exit point for the traffic originating from the network 10.0.0.0.
-A standard ACL should be applied on the last exit point.
+This ACL will work properly if you apply it to GigabitEthernet0/2 in the outward direction.
+It is the last exit point for the traffic originating from the network 10.0.0.0.
+You should use a standard ACL on the last exit point.
 This practice allows the source to communicate with other parts of the network.
+The following commands apply this ACL to the GigabitEthernet0/2 in the outward direction.

 Router(config)#interface gigabitEthernet 0/2